bbmistrz/data-eng-coding-challenge/README.md

-# Syft Data Engineer Coding Challenge
+# Indeed Flex Data Engineering Coding Challenge

 This exercise consists of developing a simple tool to compute the continuity of work for the workers on the platform.